 Monday went well.
 We had eight kids from the Boys and Girls Club come to join us.
 The day was filled with busy activities from crafts and painting to pony rides and chariot rides, and even planting strawberries.
 The kids enjoyed themselves and especially loved the Bible lesson and singing.
 One of the girls told me that she LOVES singing and so she really enjoyed that part.

 The boys and men were busy digging holes.
-They dug out a ditch under the biggest swing set and made progress on the other two swing sets.
-They are going to fill the ditches with sand in the future.
+They dug out a ditch under the biggest swing set and made pros on the other two swing sets.
+They are going to fill the ditches with sand in the future

 In the afternoon some of the team planned in the Shalom Cabin.
 They also moved some furniture and pulled out nails.